Large Language Models as Virtual Survey Respondents: Evaluating Sociodemographic Response Generation: Introduction

 \section{Introduction}

 Questionnaire-based surveys serve as critical instruments for understanding public sentiment, tracking social dynamics, and guiding evidence-based policymaking.
 However, the traditional survey pipeline faces mounting challenges: high operational costs, lengthy data collection timelines, and declining response rates~\cite{survey_from_Individual_to_society}.
 These limitations hinder the timely delivery of insights essential for responsive policy formulation.
-To address these issues, we propose and systematically investigate a novel approach: leveraging Large Language Models (LLMs) to simulate virtual survey respondents.
+To address these issues, we investigate a structured framework for leveraging Large Language Models (LLMs) in survey response generation.

 Recent advances in LLMs have demonstrated remarkable generalization capabilities in tasks ranging from question answering to synthetic text generation~\cite{gpt3,llama3,tornberg2023chatgpt}.
-Despite growing interest in LLM-driven simulations~\cite{dillion2023can,kim2023ai,jansen2023employing}, existing research often suffers from three limitations that our work addresses: (1) narrow task coverage, where prior studies frequently focus on a limited number of survey items or demographic traits, restricting their generalizability across diverse tasks~\cite{llm_predictors,ChatGPT_vs_Social_Surveys, Random_Silicon_Sampling,out_of_one_simulate_samples}; (2) domain-specific constraints, as most existing works are tailored to particular sociological themes (e.g., politics or consumer behavior), which impedes comprehensive cross-domain evaluation~\cite{Large_language_models_as_instruments_of_power,trump,out_of_one_simulate_samples,tornberg2023simulating,cao-etal-2025-specializing}; and (3) inadequate benchmarking, primarily due to reliance on synthetic or overly simplified datasets that fail to reflect the complexity or scale of real-world survey distributions~\cite{out_of_one_simulate_samples,ziems2024can,ren2024valuebench,cao-etal-2025-specializing}.
+While there is growing interest in LLM-driven simulations~\cite{dillion2023can,kim2023ai,jansen2023employing} and prior work has explored LLMs as survey respondents~\cite{argyle2023out,park2024generative,bisbee2024synthetic}, existing research often suffers from three limitations that our work addresses: (1) narrow task coverage, where prior studies frequently focus on a limited number of survey items or demographic traits, restricting their generalizability across diverse tasks~\cite{llm_predictors,ChatGPT_vs_Social_Surveys, Random_Silicon_Sampling,argyle2023out}; (2) domain-specific constraints, as most existing works are tailored to particular sociological themes (e.g., politics or consumer behavior), which impedes comprehensive cross-domain evaluation~\cite{Large_language_models_as_instruments_of_power,trump,argyle2023out,tornberg2023simulating,cao-etal-2025-specializing}; and (3) inadequate benchmarking, primarily due to reliance on synthetic or overly simplified datasets that fail to reflect the complexity or scale of real-world survey distributions~\cite{argyle2023out,ziems2024can,ren2024valuebench,cao-etal-2025-specializing}.
 Our research bridges these gaps by introducing a systematic and extensible framework for evaluating LLMs in survey response generation.